MethanePowered/MethaneKit/Apps/01-HelloTriangle/README.md

 Application class `HelloTriangleApp` keeps frame independent resources in private class members.
 In this tutorial it is only render state `m_render_state_ptr` which is initialized in `HelloTriangleApp::Init` method.
-Render state is created with `RenderState::Create(...)` factory by passing render context and setting, which encapsulate program created inline with `IProgram::Create(...)`.
+Render state is created with `IRenderState::Create(...)` factory by passing render context and setting, which encapsulate program created inline with `IProgram::Create(...)`.
 Program is created with a set of vertex and pixel shaders created with `IShader::CreateVertex` and `IShader::CreatePixel` factory methods taking `Data::Provider` and `IShader::EntryPoint` structure consisting of file and function names.
 Compiled shader data is embedded in executable resources